lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 ### Apple's battery overview says Monal is consuming a lot of battery, why?
 <details>
 <summary>Give me an answer</summary><br>
-This isn't a "real" battery consumption but based on Apple's poor battery consumption estimate. <a href="https://github.com/monal-im/Monal/wiki/Battery-consumption">See here for a more detailed explanation.</a>
+This isn't a "real" battery consumption but based on Apple's battery consumption estimate not being optimized for this type of app. <a href="https://github.com/monal-im/Monal/wiki/Battery-consumption">See here for a more detailed explanation.</a>
 </details>

 ### What server software does Monal support and how should I configure these